basicallycommits/curriculum-vitae/README.md

 ## Part-time Short
 My CV for applying to part-time jobs, but shortened to one page.

+## Summer of Tech
+My two-page CV tweaked specifically for Summer of Tech according to their feedback.

 ## One-page
 My CV for applying to international companies.
 Length: One page (preferable for intl. firms)